Family & Community Medicine

 Imagine a residency program that not only teaches patient-centered health care but does it in a fun and relaxed environment.
 Here at Texas Tech University Health Sciences Center of the Permian Basin, we practice what we teach.
 Our program strives for excellence in training our residents to become devoted and compassionate physicians.
 We are a university-administered, community-based residency program.
 With the support of over 30 enthusiastic community physicians, our residents learn from a broad array of specialties including orthopedics, ophthalmology, neurology, radiology, and wound care, just to name a few.
 In addition, residents' also receive excellent hands on experience while performing inpatient care at Medical Center Hospital.
 Medical Center Hospital is a state-of-the-art, 363-bed facility that was recently listed in Modern Healthcare's Top 100 Teaching Hospitals in America.

 Our residency program is one of 34 residency programs in the U.S. to offer a 1:2 or 1:2 like Rural Training Track.
-The two residents selected for our rural track train Alpine and Fort Stockton.
+The two residents selected for our rural track train Andrews, TX and Fort Stockton, TX.
 These residents will attend the first year of residency with the core program and subsequent two years in rural practices outside of Odessa.

 Our faculty consists of eight physicians and a psychologist, each with diverse backgrounds and teaching interests.
 Four of our faculty are board-certified geriatricians.
 Together, they head our Geriatric fellowship within the